Chris Catalyst: Solo career

+On October 6, 2023, Catalyst followed up with his fourth album, Mad in England, also on Wrath Records.

 Ginger Wildheart/the Wildhearts

 In 2005, Catalyst supported the Wildhearts in the UK and Japan, as 'Robochrist', a techno-metal comedy act he started In 2004.
 Catalyst performed backing vocals on the Ginger Wildheart album Yoni, recorded with Tim Smith and released in January 2007).

 Catalyst helped record the concept album Market Harbour with Tim Smith and released in January 2008.
 Catalyst was involved in the electronics and production, as well as backing vocals.

 In 2011, helped write and record the 555% triple-album, along with Willie Dowling, Jon Poole, Fyfe Ewing and Ritch Battersby.
 The album charted at Number 9 in the UK charts.

 2013 saw Catalyst, Ginger, Jon Poole, Rich Jones, Denzel, Victoria Liedtke and Brian Scary collaborate for the Albion album.
 Another crowd-funded effort, this was described as 'spine tingling' and given 4/5 by Classic Rock magazine.

 In 2021, Catalyst contributed backing vocals for the Wildhearts' ninth studio album 21st Century Love Songs, which peaked at 9 in the UK Album Charts.

 Later that year, Wildhearts guitarist CJ contracted COVID-19, leading the band to ask Catalyst to step in for him for a number of shows on their 21st Century Love Songs album tour.